-using gages calibrated to a traceable standard having both an accuracy of 1 % of full hydraulic scale and an appropriate operating range.
+5.2 Hydraulic System-An electrically or manually operated hydraulic pump with hydraulic hoses is required.
+Hose connections shall fit the flatjack inlet port.
+Measure pressure using gages calibrated to a traceable standard having both an accuracy of 1 % of full hydraulic scale and an appropriate operating range.
 The hydraulic system shall be capable of maintaining constant pressure within 1 % of full scale for at least 5 min.

-- 5.3 Displacement Measurement-Measure displacements of the masonry by a mechanical gage extensometer which measures the distance between fixed gage points on the masonry as shown in Fig. 2.
+5.3 Displacement Measurement-Measure displacements of the masonry with electronic instrumentation, for example, a Linearly Variable Differential Transformer (LVDT) mounted to the surface of the masonry between the flatjacks, or by a mechanical gage extensometer which measures the distance between fixed gage points on the masonry as shown in Fig. 1.
 The method or device used to measure deformations shall be capable of deformation measurements up to $\frac{3}{16}$ in.
 (5 mm).
-Deformation measurements shall have an accuracy of at least ± 0.005 % of gage length. - 5.4 Gage Points-Use adhered metal discs or embedded metal inserts as gage points during the measurement process.
-Attach gage points securely to the masonry (using a rigid adhesive for discs or cementitious grout for plugs) which will prevent movement and ensure the required measurement accuracy.
-The gage points shall have a conical depression at their center, compatible with the pointed elements of the extensometer.
+Deformation measurements shall have an accuracy of at least $\pm 0.005$ % of gage length.
+Record measurements manually at discrete intervals, or continuously by automatic data recording.

+5.4 Attachment of Measurement Devices-Attach brackets for mounting electrical displacement measuring devices or gage points to be used with mechanical devices securely to the surface of the masonry to prevent movement and ensure the required measurement accuracy.
+Use rigid adhesive for discs and brackets and cementitious grout for plugs.
+If gage points are used, the gage points shall have a conical depression at their center, compatible with the pointed elements of the extensometer.
 The angles of the depression of the cone and the extensometer points shall be the same.